codecov/example-objc/README.md

 * At the highest, your deployment target can be 8.1 or earlier.
 This will update as Travis supports more simulators.
 * Write unit tests
 * Setup your CI

+> `xctool` also does not respect the /Scheme/TestAction/@codeCoverageEnabled setting in .xcscheme files.
+Make sure  `-enableCodeCoverage YES` is set.

 # Travis CI